-What has President Trump said about your country in his first 100 days? - BBC News
+What has Trump said about your country?

 Afghanistan

-"Let's get out of Afghanistan.
-Our troops are being killed by the Afghanis we train and we waste billions there.
-Nonsense!
-Rebuild the USA"- @realDonaldTrump, 11 Jan 2013
+"It was a pleasure to have President Ashraf Ghani of Afghanistan with us this morning!"- @realDonaldTrump, 21 Sept 2017

-Afghanistan has been near the top of every president's in-tray since US forces invaded the country in 2001 - but Donald Trump said surprisingly little about it in his first few weeks.
+Afghanistan has been near the top of every president's in-tray since US forces invaded the country in 2001.

 On the campaign trail, he repeatedly described the war in Afghanistan as a "disaster" and talked about pulling the remaining 10,000 or so US troops out of the country.

-But after a phone call with his Afghan counterpart Ashraf Ghani in December, officials in Kabul said President Trump had agreed to consider bolstering the US contingent there.

-There are no signs that Mr Trump will be sending more troops to Afghanistan in the immediate future, but the US has taken significant military action there in recent weeks.
+But in September, the US agreed to send 3,000 extra troops to bolster the US contingent there as the Taliban gained ground and security deteriorated.

-On the 12 April, the US used the largest non-nuclear bomb ever deployed in combat, targeting a tunnel complex near Afghanistan's border with Pakistan that was said to have been used by the so-called Islamic State group (IS).
+Earlier in the year, the US used the largest non-nuclear bomb ever deployed in combat, targeting a tunnel complex near Afghanistan's border with Pakistan that was said to have been used by the so-called Islamic State group (IS).

 Around 100 IS militants were thought to have been killed in the huge blast and President Trump praised his armed forces for "another successful job".